YeoCX-Fallen1/Code-for-computing/README.md

 if tech_final > outdoor_final and tech_final > music_final:
   print("You might be suitable for Infocomm club!") elif outdoor_final > music_final:
-  print("You might be stuiable for NPCC!")
+  print("You might be suitable for NPCC!")
 else:
   print("You might be suitable for Band!") print("Note: You can still make your own choice on your CCA!
 This is just a suggestion.")